star-time/support/README.md

-# support
+# Star Time Mobile APP Support Page
-Startime Mobile APP Support Page
+Users can create an issue in a public repository where issues have not been disabled.